Soft-Mahmood/enigma/README.md

 ### Component description.
 #### Rotors.

-these rotate so that each time they have input, they are in a different configuration.
+These rotate so that each time they have input, they are in a different configuration.
 After 26 rotations of the first rotor, the next rotates once. and then the next like that.

 The program will use three rotors at a time and display their letter ordering when the user is selecting the rotor order and starting positions.

-At the end of the three rotors will be a reflector which shall sent the output into the rotors once again from the last one to the first one.
+At the end of the three rotors will be a reflector which shall send the output into the rotors once again from the last one to the first one.

 #### Plugboard.
-The plugboard will connect two letters to each other an swap one for the other whenever it gets that letter as input.
+The plugboard will connect two letters to each other and swap one for the other whenever it gets that letter as input.
 If the letter is not among those connected, it will leave it unchanged.
 The plugboard will have a maximum of 13 connections and a minimum of 8 connections.
+These connections will be set during the initial plugboard configuration settings of the program.

 ### Accepted values.
 The program for the start will be working with capital letters from A-Z for both its input and output